 First, businesses have to install new card readers that allow customers to insert their card into a slot for the chip to be read.
-This alone can easily cost a business hundreds of thousands of dollars or more.
+This can be expensive.

-Many companies are complaining that they have been waiting months for an official to come out and certify their machines.
+Many companies complain that they have been waiting months for an official to certify their machines.

 A security expert with the National Retail Federation, told U.S. News & World Report, “The banks made a huge deal about setting a [Oct.
 1] deadline, and then dropped the ball.
 All the card readers you see [in stores] are evidence that retailers have done their part."

 Are chip card transactions really longer and more frustrating?

 Whereas a customer can usually swipe their magnetic credit card in the reader, and within a second or two see that their transaction is processing, it takes a little longer with chip readers.

 First of all, there can be confusion over when you are supposed to insert your card.
 If you insert it too soon, you have to remove it, and sometimes the transaction has to start all over again.

 Once you do insert your chip card into the slot at the appropriate time, it takes longer for the system to read the chip and approve the transaction.
 Compared to around five seconds for swiped cards, it can take about 20 seconds for a chip card to process.